Kepo Blog

 When is an RSS widget better than an RSS reader?

-An RSS widget is better when you only need to know whether something new appeared.
+A desktop RSS widget is better when you only need to know whether something new appeared in one important feed.
 A reader is better when you plan to read, save, search, or organize many articles.

 RSS readers are still the better place to read.